 Fire Control Notice

-The City of Rockingham requires all land owners to comply with the City's Fire Control Notice 2018/2019 by 30 November each year.
-Inspections will commence on 3 December 2018.
+The City of Rockingham requires all land owners to comply with the City's Fire Control Notice by 30 November each year.
+Inspections commence on 1 December 2019.

-The following burning, camping, heating and cooking guidelines are in force for the entire district of the City of Rockingham throughout the Prohibited Burning Period 1 December 2018 to 31 March 2019.
+The following Burning, Camping Heating and Cooking Guidelines are in force for the entire district of the City of Rockingham throughout the Restricted Burning Period 1 April 2019 to 31 May 2019.
 These restrictions are in accordance with the Bush Fires Act 1954 and the City of Rockingham Health Local Laws 1996.

-Gas-fired devices are exempt and are allowed in all conditions.
+Enclosed gas fired devices are exempt and are allowed at any time.

 Solid fuel devices such as barbecues and pizza ovens are permissible in the following conditions: